-Variable names Value Description &domains Domain definition sr_x 10 The fire mesh is 10 times finer than the innermost atmospheric mesh in the $x$ direction. sr_y 10 The fire mesh is 10 times finer than the innermost atmospheric mesh in the y direction.
+Variable names Value Description &domains Domain definition sr_x 10 The fire mesh is 10 times finer than the innermost atmospheric mesh in the x direction. sr_y 10 The fire mesh is 10 times finer than the innermost atmospheric mesh in the y direction.

 Variable names Value Description &fire Fire ignition and fuel parameters ifire 0 No fires will be simulated.
 1 Fires will be simulated, using the tracer scheme to represent the flaming front interface (not active).
 2 Fires will be simulated, using the level set method to represent the movement of the interface. fire_fuel_read 0 How to set the fuel data -1: real data from WPS 0: set to a homogeneous distribution of fire_fuel_cat everywhere 1: The spatial distribution of fuel categories is to be specified as a function of terrain altitude.
-(The user specifies a custom function.)
+(The user specifies a custom function.) fire_wind_height 2.
+Height to which horizontal wind components are interpolated for fire spread calculations.
+(Default: 6.096 m)